 2. Read stuff you don’t like

 Reading stuff you can’t stand helps you learn quickly.
 You can see the faults in the arguments – and you can see the persuasive speech that is applied to stuff that seriously doesn’t work.
 You can also identify the gaps in your own knowledge and teach yourself critical thinking as part of the process.

 People like Hunter S. Thompson used to type out books they liked to see how they worked.
 They also paddled in the shallows of works that weren’t for them to work out the appeal.
 As far as creative copywriting tips go, understanding what you do and don’t like about other people’s work is paramount.

 You can also learn writing tips from reading utter trash.

-For example- I read the entire Twilight series.
+For example- I read the entire Twilight saga.
 As a hardcore vampire and horror fan, I was beyond horrified at how bad it was.
 Let’s not get into the weird possessive boyfriend themes or strange, glittery vampires.

 By reading it, I can also see how creative copywriting tips influenced the series at bookshop level and made it more marketable than what it was.

 Of course all the crap about sparkly vampires and rapidly aging babies was enough to make me want to headbutt the author and apply for a restraining order against anyone who uttered the words “Oh I loved it”, but it was still a worthwhile exercise.

 It doesn’t hurt to pull up the floorboards of your carefully constructed opinions and see what lurks underneath.
 And you can do that when you read opposing views.